 Alice's depreciation schedule details her annual capital works deductions to be $6,250.
 That is $6,250 claimable each year that the property is income-producing for Alice, for 40 years.

 As Alice's property was only used for income-producing for 149 days in the 2019 financial year, Alice can claim $2,551 for the 2019 financial year.

 Remember, Capital Works are only one component of the deductions that Alice can claim.
 Alice's depreciation schedule will also detail the Plant and Equipment deductions claimable under Division 40.

 Capital works deductions you claim under Division 43 will be taken into account when you sell the property and have to calculate your capital gain or loss.

 The deductions claimed under Division 43 will be deducted from the cost base of your property when calculating your capital gain or loss.
 It is important to remember that the value of a dollar added to your cash flow today is worth more than a dollar potentially saved in the future.

-If you would like an estimate of the overall depreciation deductions that might be claimable for your investment property, contact our friendly team on 1300 922 220 or using the link below.
+If you would like an estimate of the overall depreciation deductions that might be claimable for your investment property, contact our friendly team at Capital Claims Tax Depreciation on 1300 922 220 or using the link below.